 Natalia Ortiz Zacarias

-Natalia Ortiz Zacarías is a Ph.D. student at the Division of Medicinal Chemistry.
+Natalia Ortiz Zacarías is a Ph.D. student at the Division of Drug Discovery & Safety.
 She aims to gain new insight on the concepts of allosteric modulation and binding kinetics to improve the development of better drugs and the prediction of in-vivo outcomes.

 My passion for Pharmaceutical Sciences started in my home-country, Mexico, where I did my bachelor studies on Biological and Pharmaceutical Chemistry.
 During my undergraduate studies I had the opportunity to gather experience in different disciplines of Pharmaceutical Sciences, by working as an intern in a community pharmacy, a drug information center and a hospital pharmacy.
 Later on, after my graduation, I worked for two years as a hospital pharmacist in a local hospital, where I focused on medication therapy management and pharmaceutical care.